propalparolnapervom/OS/CentOS/Maintenance/CENSTOS Packages.md

 **Which package we need to install the file**

-For example, which package installs the `ansible`
+For example, which package installs the `ansible` (search only in the available - configured - repositories)
 ```
 yum whatprovides ansible